How to generate great content

 3. Write about what you know

 It helps considerably if you write what you know about and can inject passion.
 People love to hear your own stories, so don't be afraid to let the world into your own life.
-It took me some time to feel comfortable doing this, but there is no doubt these are the posts that resonate with people and receive the most feedback.

 4. Create content that is practical and thought-provoking